mmahnic/argumentum/README.md

 }
 ```

-The command options are instantiated only when the command is selected with an argument.
-The chain
+Command options are instantiated only when the appropriate command is selected with an argument.
-of instantiated subcommands is stored in `ParseResults::commands`.
-Typically we execute only the
+The chain of instantiated subcommands is stored in `ParseResults::commands`.
+Typically we execute
-last instantiated (the "deepest") subcommand.
+only the last instantiated (the "deepest") subcommand.